 - DON’T view education records for personal reasons.

-What happens if North Carolina Wesleyan College does not comply with FERPA?
+What happens if North Carolina Wesleyan University does not comply with FERPA?

 The Department of Education may issue a notice to cease the practice complained of and ultimately could administer legal sanctions.